twilson63/cu/docs/API_REFERENCE.md

 ```

 ##### `init()`
-Initializes the Lua VM and guarantees `_G.Memory` points to the active external table (reattached automatically when persisted state exists).
+Initializes the Lua VM and guarantees `_G._home` points to the active external table (reattached automatically when persisted state exists).
 Must be called after `loadLuaWasm()`.

 **Returns:** `number` - 0 on success, -1 on failure